 And the reason you find Emilia-Romagna pastas like tortellini bolognesi on the primi menu, is because these rich specialties (fresh egg pasta filled with parmigiano & pork cooked in butter) are now commonplace in neighboring regions like Tuscany and Umbria for special occasion meals.
 This is a whole other post and draws on the unification of Italy and how since, regions are now sharing and spreading their typical foods and dishes.
 So aside from regional specific cuisine, you find common foods in central Italy, central/north, southern Italy, etc.

-If you aren’t Tuscan/Florentine or close as you can to being one, or haven’t experienced a Sunday/Holiday meal in a Florentine home, aren’t fascinated by historical trattorias and what menus in Florence used to be like, if you can’t appreciate simple home-cooked fare or aren’t super geeky about those kind of ethnographic culinary experiences, then you will not understand Trattoria Sostanza to the fullest and you probably would be better off going somewhere else.
+If you aren’t Tuscan/Florentine or close as you can to being one, or haven’t experienced a Sunday/Holiday meal in a Florentine home, aren’t fascinated by historical trattorias and what menus in Florence used to be like, if you can’t appreciate simple home-cooked fare- then you will not understand Trattoria Sostanza to the fullest and you probably would be better off going somewhere else.

-I can appreciate tradition, and if a place is procuring nostalgia.
-I’m a geek for food memories!
-The result remains in that I feel that I spent a lot of money, didn’t feel 100% full by the end of it, and found some dishes to be mediocre in quality and only a couple tasty at best.
 In sum, I’d have to really force myself to go back in a city with countless other delicious restaurants & eateries.
 To me it wasn’t that special for a 45eu with industrial wine!
 Of course it wasn’t bad- the tortino di carciofi (artichoke egg pie), butter chicken and the fragoline dessert were all memorable. but I have to workout to earn my calories (and monies) and I’m extremely picky where I spend them.
-So what you will find on my blog is food which to me, is worth every single penny (and sweat).
+So what you will find on my blog is food which to me, is worth every single penny and calorie.

 -Why do I think it’s overpriced?